mcaceresb/mcaceresb.github.io/research.md

 I am currently working on a few projects in health economics and industrial organization, including:

+_Mortality Effects and Choice Across Health Plans_ (with Jason Abaluck, Peter Hull, and Amanda Starc).

 _What is Driving Rising Pharmaceutical Prices in the US?_ (with Craig Garthwaite and Fiona Scott Morton).

 _Product Variety Across Retail Chains_ (with Kevin R. Williams and Thomas W. Quan).